badrap/docs.badrap.io/docs/privacy-company.md

 ## Marketing and customer relationship management (CRM)

 We search for publicly available data to discover leads.
-We use Linkedin, RocketReach and Alma Talent’s company search to identify people in roles implying they may be interested in our products.
-We use HubSpot to record their contact information.
-We record company name, and optionally email, your name, and phone number, depending on what information is available.
-We use this information to be able to contact you to check if you would be interested in purchasing our services.
+We use Linkedin, RocketReach and Alma Talent company search to identify people in roles implying they may be interested in our products.
+We also use online forms to collect product inquiries and subscriptions from leads and customers.
+We use HubSpot, Stripe and DepositFix to record their contact information.
+We record the company name and optionally email, your name, VAT number, payment details and phone number, depending on what information is available or provided.
+We use this information to contact you if you are interested in purchasing our services or to provide you the services you have subscribed to.
 Further contacts are based on your consent.

 ## Playbooks